Circular Sock Knitting Machine Society Bylaws

 No elected officer, Board member or committee member may receive compensation for services rendered to the Society.
 Clerical and other necessary operating expenses may be paid by the Society when authorized by the Board.

 Section 6.06 Auditors

-The Board of Directors shall be responsible for selecting a qualified individual to conduct required auditing functions.
+The Board of Directors is responsible for selecting a qualified individual to conduct required auditing functions.

 Section 6.07 Parliamentary Authority

 The Modern Edition of Robert’s Rules of Order shall be employed to conduct business at meetings of the Society and Board of Directors, except where such rules are inconsistent with the Bylaws, and statutes of federal, state, or local governments.
 Bylaws adopted by the Society shall take higher authority than Robert’s Rules of Order, but not higher than federal, state, or local statutes.
 At the discretion of the presiding officer, meetings of a small number of attendees may be conducted with less formality as long as order is maintained, rights of the individual are honored, and the majority rules.

 Business may be conducted via electronic means (e.g., video conferencing, email, chat), where a Board of Directors quorum is present.
 Board meeting order of business: